cliang1/cliang/_posts/2024-04-21-Data-Structures-Writeup.md

 ![image](https://github.com/cliang1/cliang/assets/142470304/a019033d-9051-4b8b-adfb-27a1a651d334)

  - [ ] In JavaScript code, describe fetch and method that obtained the Array of JSON objects.
+ The code gets all the records from the database, formats it as a json object, and presents it in postman when the API is called.

 ![image](https://github.com/cliang1/cliang/assets/142470304/d6b002df-ed5f-420c-afc3-a3923fce6a04)
 ![image](https://github.com/cliang1/cliang/assets/142470304/7b806b6f-3936-4d26-b040-8b9d3652e266)

  - [ ] In JavaScript code, show code that performs iteration and formatting of data into HTML.
+ Iterates over each row of the sleep data and then uses the displayitems function to format it as a table.

 ![image](https://github.com/cliang1/cliang/assets/142470304/83a868f7-3635-450e-a799-b8c845bfe08c)